snuq/QuickTitling/Readme.md

 Select a title in the VSE to edit it, or select no titles to edit new presets, or create new titles.

+Titles can be edited from the sequencer preview window, or from the QuickTitling panel

 The QuickTitling panel is divided into two sections:
 * The top lets you select or import presets, create titles, and update the selected title.
    * Select Preset Menu